ApprenticeAI/frapy/docs/topics/media-pipeline.rst

 .. currentmodule:: frapy.pipelines.images

-Scrapy provides reusable :doc:`item pipelines </topics/item-pipeline>` for downloading files attached to a particular item (for example, when you scrape products and also want to download their images locally).
+Frapy provides reusable :doc:`item pipelines </topics/item-pipeline>` for downloading files attached to a particular item (for example, when you scrape products and also want to download their images locally).
 These pipelines share a bit of functionality and structure (we refer to them as media pipelines), but